posted September 06, 2019

-Since the flat iron steak is completely delicious on its own, I had absolutely no desire to overtake the flavor of the meat itself with excessive seasoning, so I simply brushed both sides of my flat iron steak with my HemisFares extra virgin olive oil and sprinkled liberally with some really coarse sea salt.
+Since the flat iron steak is completely delicious on its own, I had absolutely no desire to overtake the flavor of the meat itself with excessive seasoning.
+I simply brushed both sides of my steak with olive oil and sprinkled liberally with coarse sea salt.
 The olive oil serves a couple of purposes in this application (both of which are important).
 First, the oil actually helped season the steaks.
 Second, it helps create a gorgeous crust on the outside of the steak by caramelizing and crisping over the high heat of my charcoal grill.

 - 1 10-12 oz flat iron steak

-- 1 Tablespoon HemisFares extra virgin olive oil
+- 1 Tablespoon extra virgin olive oil

 - 1 Tablespoon coarse sea salt

-- 1 cup fresh Italian parsley packed
+- 1 cup fresh Italian parsley (packed)

-- 1/4 cup fresh oregano leaves
+- ¼ cup fresh oregano leaves

-- 1/2 cup HemisFares extra virgin olive oil
+- ½ cup extra virgin olive oil

-- 1/3 cup red wine vinegar
+- ⅓ cup red wine vinegar

-- 3-4 garlic cloves peeled
+- 4 garlic cloves (peeled)

 - 1 teaspoon crushed red pepper flakes